John & Yoko @ Madison Square Garden 8/30/72

 By Madeline Bocaro ©

 © Madeline Bocaro 2017.
-No part of these materials may be copied, photocopied, reproduced, reblogged, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
-Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Madeline Bocaro.
+No part of this text may be copied, photocopied, reproduced, reblogged or translated, in whole or in part, without written consent.
+Reproduction without permission is prohibited.
+All text on this site is protected by United States copyright law and may not be reproduced without permission.

 21192339_10154906602884103_6035023201559842481_n